TerisaManuel/Tech-Background/03-hardware/README.md

 <summary>🔁 What I'd do differently</summary>
 <br>

 * Document everything from day one.
-The early brainstorms, the mistakes, the moments where nothing was working — those are just as valuable as the finished product.
+The early brainstorms, the mistakes, the moments where nothing was working, those are just as valuable as the finished product.
 I know that now and it's something I'll carry into every role I step into

 </details>